yandex-cloud/docs/en/managed-opensearch/operations/connect.md

    You can get the cluster ID with a [list of clusters in the folder](./cluster-list.md#list-clusters).

-1. Enter the `admin` username and password that you set when [creating a cluster](cluster-create.md).
+1. Enter the `admin` username and password that you set when [creating the cluster](cluster-create.md).

 {% else %}